intel/zephyr.js/docs/pme.md

 `void learn(unsigned char[] pattern, unsigned long category);`

-Takes a array of pattern in bytes, and commits it to the network as training data for a given category.
+Takes a pattern and commits it to the network as training data for a given category.

-The `pattern` is an array of pattern in bytes, up to 128 bytes in length.
+The `pattern` is an array of bytes, up to 128 bytes in length.
 The `category` indicates to the PME which category this training vector belongs to, that is, if a future input has a sufficiently similar pattern, it will be classified as the same category passed with this pattern.

 ### PME.classify